Common Criteria

 • For system architects

-The Cyber Centre recommends using Common Criteria certified products when selecting an IT product for a service or network design.
+The Cyber Centre recommends checking the list of Common Criteria certified products as a first step in selecting an IT product for a service or network design.
 Using certified products such as firewalls, intrusion detection/protection system (IDS/IPS), and operating systems mitigates risk within a network architecture.
 Details about what was evaluated are contained with the product's Security Target and the Certification Report.

 The Cyber Centre recommends System Architects match their needs to existing Protection Profiles.